New Year, New Home: Buying Your First Property in South Africa

 Is it a good idea to buy a home during the festive or New Year season?

-Buying around the New Year can be a smart move for prepared buyers.
-Fewer people are actively searching over the festive period, which means less competition for the listings that are available.
-Sellers who have been on the market through December are often willing to negotiate more on price or occupation dates because they want to close before the year gets fully underway.
-Banks and attorneys may operate on reduced hours in late December and early January, so it is worth confirming turnaround times with your bond originator and conveyancer before you make an offer.
-Pre-approval in hand before the holiday period means you can act quickly when the right property comes up.
+Buying around the New Year can be a smart move for a prepared buyer.
+Fewer people are actively searching over the festive period, which means less competition for the listings that are on the market, and the homes listed in December tend to belong to sellers with a real reason to move.
+Sellers who have been on the market through December are often more willing to negotiate on price or occupation dates, because they would rather close than carry the property into another year.
+The trade-off is timing: banks, bond originators, and conveyancing attorneys often run on reduced hours between mid-December and mid-January, so registration can take a little longer than usual.
+Confirm those turnaround times before you sign anything.
+The single biggest advantage you can give yourself is to have bond pre-approval in hand before the holidays, so that when the right property appears in a thin market, you can move on it the same week rather than losing it while you arrange your finances.

 Are property prices lower in January than at other times of the year?